freddavies/Telluric-Fitter/README.rst

 Installation
 ------------

 This code originally only ran on python 2, but should now ostensibly run on python 3.

-It requires the following packages:
+The following packages are required (version numbers are a carryover from the python 2 version):

   - matplotlib
   - **numpy v1.6 or greater**